 What Does Gibraltar's Tech Sector Actually Look Like?

-Gibraltar is not a major tech hub in the Silicon Valley sense.
-It is a small, highly specialised jurisdiction of around 35,000 people where a handful of sectors drive almost all professional employment.
-Technology in Gibraltar is concentrated in three areas:
+Gibraltar is not a major tech hub in the conventional sense.
+It is a small, highly specialised jurisdiction of around 34,000 to 35,000 people (2024 census: 34,003) where a handful of sectors drive almost all professional employment.
+Technology work in Gibraltar is concentrated in three areas:

-• iGaming technology: Gibraltar is home to the back-end infrastructure of some of the world's biggest gambling operators.
-888, bet365, and PokerStars have major Gibraltar presences.
-These firms need substantial tech teams: developers, platform engineers, data analysts, QA specialists, and security professionals.
+- iGaming technology: Gibraltar is home to the back-end infrastructure of some of the world's largest gambling operators.
+Entain, Bet365, and Evoke (formerly 888 Holdings) have major Gibraltar presences and need substantial tech teams: developers, platform engineers, data analysts, QA specialists, and security professionals.

-• Fintech and payments: Gibraltar's Gibraltar Financial Services Commission (GFSC) was one of the first regulators globally to issue guidance on distributed ledger technology (DLT) businesses.
-The jurisdiction has attracted blockchain companies, crypto exchanges, and payment infrastructure businesses that all need technical staff.
+- Fintech and blockchain: The Gibraltar Financial Services Commission (GFSC) was among the first regulators globally to issue guidance on distributed ledger technology (DLT) businesses.
+The jurisdiction has attracted blockchain companies, crypto-adjacent firms, and payment infrastructure businesses, all of which need technical staff.

-• Corporate IT and infrastructure: Every major business in Gibraltar needs IT support, network management, and systems administration.
-This is smaller-scale work but consistent demand.
+- Corporate IT and infrastructure: Every major business in Gibraltar needs IT support, network management, and systems administration.
+Continent 8 Technologies, a Gibraltar-headquartered iGaming tech infrastructure provider with over 100 Gibraltar staff, is one example of the scale this category can reach.

 What Do Tech Jobs Pay in Gibraltar?

-Salaries in Gibraltar reflect the jurisdiction's cost structure.
-Gibraltar is expensive to live in (comparable to parts of London), and salaries in the tech sector have been pushed upwards by competition for talent in a small labour pool.
-Many people cross from La Linea or the wider Campo de Gibraltar area, which means firms effectively compete with remote tech salaries globally.
+Gibraltar is expensive to live in, and salaries in the tech sector have been pushed upward by competition for talent in a small labour pool.
+Many candidates cross daily from La Linea or the wider Campo de Gibraltar area, which means firms effectively compete with wider European tech salaries.
+The ranges below reflect recruitment listings and site data as of mid-2026; where the facts file does not specify a precise band, ranges reflect public listings.

 Which Companies Are Hiring Tech Staff in Gibraltar?